-ROW 2-4: Continue repeating the instructions in row 1, alternating the colors every 5 stitches.
+Rows 2 – 4: Continue repeating the instructions in row 1, alternating the colors every 5 stitches.
 The turning chain does not count as a stitch.
-On the last stitch in row 4, pull through with Medium Teal and leave the white behind.
-(You may cut the white to weave in later, or choose to carry white up the side of the blanket if you don’t mind seeing bits of white in your border.)
+On the last stitch in row 4, pull through with Medium Teal and leave the White behind.
+(You may cut the White to weave in later, or choose to carry White up the side of the blanket if you don’t mind seeing bits of White in your border.)

-ROW 5-8: Work 1 HBDC in each of the first 5 stitches with Medium Teal, carrying the pale teal along, crocheting over it, and changing to pale teal for the next 5 stitches.
+Rows 5 – 8: Work 1 HBDC in each of the first 5 stitches with Medium Teal, carrying the Pale Teal along, crocheting over it, and changing to Pale Teal for the next 5 stitches.
 Repeat these color changes across the row as before.

 Weave in all the ends before starting the border.
 Choose any corner and pull up a loop and chain 2 with Medium Teal.
 Work each stitch across with HBDC.
 Work 3 HBDC in each corner.
 Work HBDC as evenly as possible down the sides of your blanket.
 A rough guide is 2 HBDC around the turning chains and 1 HBDC per the rows that start with HBDC, but that is just a rough guide.
 If your side are puckering, it’s either too many, or too few.

 Do not join the rounds, just finish the starting corner with 3 HBDC then continue on in the same direction, changing your stitch to HHDC (Herringbone Half Double Crochet).
 Work 3 HHDC into each corner.
 Don’t join these rounds and don’t turn.
 Continue for one more round of HHDC.